 Our first tip to help manage your cycle and deal with your period on your wedding day is to get a period tracker app or a journal, if you do not already use one.
 You can even just make a notation on your monthly calendar or planner.
 You'll want to mark the date your period begins and the day it ends.
 Over time, this will help you calculate if your body is regular or irregular in your monthly cycles and help you predict how your body will behave leading up to your wedding.
-You can also make a note of how you're feeling and if you've experienced and bloat on certain leans leading up to and during your period.
+You can also make a note of how you're feeling and if you've experienced any bloat on certain days leading up to and during your period.

 If you are someone who has more regular cycles, this will be easy to predict if your period will fall on your wedding day or even your honeymoon.
 For those who are more irregular, it can be a bit harder to predict when your period will land.
 Whichever category you fall into, our next tips and advice will be helpful for you.

-In short, with a period tracker or a written journal, the more information that you can gather the better in helping you predict how you'll feel on your wedding day when it comes to your period.
+In short, with a period tracker or a written journal, the more information that you can gather, the better in helping you predict how you'll feel on your wedding day when it comes to your period.

 Chat With Your Doctor